-Agape-The response of God's heart toward unworthy sinners; God's love demonstrated in self-sacrifice for the benefit of the objects of His love.
+Agape-The response of God's heart toward unworthy sinners; God's love demonstrated in selfsacrifice for the benefit of the objects of His love.
 "God's essential quality that seeks the best interests of others regardless of the others' actions."
 "It involves God doing what He knows is best for man and not necessarily what man desires ...
 His son to bring forgiveness to man."
 It is choosing to love unconditionally.

-Jesus commands you to love your wife in the same manner as He loves, which ultimately led to His sacrificial death on a cross.
-Praise the Lord that we are not required to die physically, but rather to "die to ourselves," meaning our selfishness, harshness, and self-will must go.
-To love as Christ loves the church requires obedience to God's Word, even when we do not feel loving.
-We must seek God's strength to love our wives properly, not for what they will give back to us or to manipulate them or control them.
+Security-The state of being free from danger or threat, having confidence that one is secure, and that one's well-being is assured by another, as in a wife resting securely in the husband's leadership. manipulate them or control them.
 Jesus set the example for us, how we are to love.
 When a husband determines in his heart to die to himself-to his own will-and surrender to God's will and the Holy Spirit, then this love of God begins to flow toward his wife.

 Identify what these Scriptures tell men to do and why they are important principles for loving your wife.

 Husbands, love your wives and do not be bitter toward them.
+(Colossians 3:19)

-(Colossians 3:19) Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
-(Ephesians 4:31) Describe the types of thoughts and motives you are to have when loving your wife.
+Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
+(Ephesians 4:31)

+Describe the types of thoughts and motives you are to have when loving your wife.

 And walk in love, as Christ also has loved us and given Himself for us, an offering and a sacrifice to God for a sweet-smelling aroma.
+(Ephesians 5:2)

-(Ephesians 5:2) Self-Examination Now that you have learned God's expectations for loving your wife from these Scriptures identify any problem areas the Lord has brought to your mind.
+Now that you have learned God's expectations for loving your wife from these Scriptures, identify any problem areas the Lord has brought to your mind.
 Confess your sin to God and follow up by asking your wife's forgiveness.